stevenbraham/unixtime/readme.md

 ## Usage

 After installation the tool should be available as the `unixtime <datestring>` command.
-Eg. `unixtime "-30
+Eg. `unixtime "-30 days"`